-For individual certificates and organization certificates, HiPKI classifies them into 4 assurance levels according to the authentication method and appropriate scope of the certificate.
+HiPKI classifies the certificates issued by CAs into four assurance levels according to the authentication method and appropriate scope implemented by the CAs.
 The high the assurance level, the higher the security, reliability, and the more strict the authentication method.